 - Local communities (Lowest priority)

 Shareholders.
 Sony’s corporate social responsibility strategy values shareholders as the most significant stakeholder group.
 High revenues and business growth are the main interests of these stakeholders.
 Shareholders are significant in business valuation and the availability of capital to support business operations.
-Sony Corporation addresses the interests of these stakeholders by finding ways to maximize revenues and profitability.
-For example, the company’s premium pricing strategy ensures high profit margins (Read: Sony’s Marketing Mix (4Ps) Analysis).
-In addition, the company aims for sustainability, not just for corporate citizenship, but also for optimizing operational efficiency and corresponding financial performance.
-Thus, Sony’s corporate responsibility strategy fulfills the interests of shareholders as the most prioritized stakeholder group in the business.
+Sony addresses the interests of these stakeholders by finding ways to maximize revenues and profitability.
+For example, Sony’s marketing mix (4P) involves a premium pricing strategy that ensures high profit margins.
+In addition, the company aims for sustainability, not just for corporate citizenship, but also for optimizing operational efficiency and the corresponding financial performance.
+Thus, Sony’s corporate responsibility strategy fulfills the interests of shareholders as the top-priority stakeholder group in the business.

 Customers.
-Customers come second in Sony’s prioritization in its corporate social responsibility strategy.
+Customers are second in Sony’s prioritization in its corporate social responsibility strategy.
 The company considers customers as essential in achieving CSR success.
 These stakeholders are significant because they determine revenues as well as public perception about Sony and its products.
 Customers are interested in effective products and reasonable pricing.
 For example, people buy PlayStation consoles despite high prices because they think that the product is highly effective in fulfilling their gaming and entertainment needs.
 Sony’s corporate social responsibility strategy addresses customers’ interests through innovation.
 For instance, rapid innovation processes ensure that customers are satisfied with their PlayStation gaming experience.
-In addition, Sony’s sustainability efforts lead to products that satisfy these stakeholders’ interests in environmental conservation and the corporate citizenship of companies where they buy the products they use.
+In addition, Sony’s sustainability efforts lead to products that satisfy these stakeholders’ interests in environmental conservation and the corporate citizenship of companies.
 Moreover, the continuing profitability of PlayStation products indicates reasonable pricing.
 Thus, Sony’s corporate social responsibility approach fulfills the interests of customers as the second most significant stakeholders in the business.

 Employees.
-Sony Corporation achieves its high performance through the support of employees.
+Sony achieves its high performance through the support of employees.
 The company views employees as a major stakeholder group.
 Employees are significant because they influence Sony’s organizational performance.
 For example, workers’ productivity directly affects overall organizational productivity.
 These stakeholders’ interests include competitive compensation and managerial support.
-To address these interests, Sony’s organizational culture is maintained as support for optimizing employee performance.
+To address these interests, Sony’s organizational culture (work culture) supports optimal employee performance.
 In addition, the company applies competitive compensation programs to compete in the labor market, where technology firms continually search for the most talented and skilled workers.
-Sony’s sustainability programs also help optimize employees’ morale.
+Sony’s sustainability programs also help optimize employee morale.
 Such programs contribute to employee satisfaction in the company’s employment and corporate citizenship practices.
-These factors show that Sony’s efforts to fulfill its corporate responsibility satisfy the interests of employees as a major stakeholder group.
+These factors show that Sony’s efforts to fulfill its corporate social responsibility satisfy the interests of employees as a major stakeholder group.

 Suppliers.
 Suppliers are stakeholders that influence Sony’s business and corporate social responsibility strategy.
-The company recognizes these stakeholders’ significance in influencing business operations through adequate supply.
+The company recognizes these stakeholders’ significance in influencing business operations through supply adequacy.
 Continuing and growing business relations with Sony are the main interests of suppliers.
-The company addresses these interests through managerial efforts to maximize operational efficiency while supporting suppliers’ effectiveness (Read: Sony’s Operations Management, 10 Strategic Decision Areas & Productivity).
-These CSR initiatives are designed to help suppliers grow alongside Sony’s growth.
+Sony’s operations management addresses these interests through managerial efforts to maximize operational efficiency while supporting suppliers’ effectiveness.
+These CSR initiatives are designed to help suppliers grow alongside Sony’s business growth.
 Such simultaneous growth is necessary in ensuring the adequacy of supply to support the company’s global growth and expansion.
 In addition, sustainability programs are applied not just at Sony, but also in suppliers’ operations.
-For example, the company requires suppliers to satisfy a number of environmental impact requirements.
+For example, the company requires suppliers to satisfy its environmental impact requirements.
 These corporate responsibility requirements benefit the stakeholder group in terms of facilitating suppliers’ improvement in fulfilling their respective corporate social responsibilities.
 Thus, Sony’s corporate social responsibility programs satisfy the interests of suppliers as a stakeholder group in terms of corporate citizenship and sustainability in the supply chain.

 Business Partners.
-Sony Corporation has business partnerships around the world.
+Sony has business partnerships around the world.
 For example, the company has deals with telecommunications companies to distribute and promote Xperia smartphones.
-The significance of such business partners as stakeholders is based on their contribution to Sony’s competitiveness in the global consumer electronics, gaming, entertainment and financial services markets.
+The significance of such business partners as stakeholders is based on their contribution to Sony’s competitiveness against Google (Alphabet), Apple, Samsung, and Microsoft in the global market for consumer electronics, video games and consoles (Xbox, PlayStation, and others), and entertainment.
 The interests of these stakeholders include strong and profitable relations with the company.
 As part of its corporate social responsibility strategy, Sony enters mutually beneficial agreements with these partners.
 In addition, the company’s corporate citizenship and sustainability status have a positive impact on the corporate image of these business partners.
-Thus, Sony satisfies the interests of business partners as a stakeholder group through effective corporate social responsibility programs.
+Thus, Sony satisfies the interests of business partners as a stakeholder group through effective corporate social responsibility programs that improve business partners’ public image.

 Local Communities.
-Local communities influence Sony’s corporate citizenship in terms of how residents respond as consumers.
-For example, a favorable relationship between the company and a community typically leads to favorable consumer attitude of the community’s residents toward the company and its products.
+Local communities influence Sony’s corporate citizenship in terms of how residents respond as consumers or buyers.
+For example, a favorable relationship between the company and a community typically leads to favorable consumer attitudes of the community’s residents toward the company and its products.
 In addition, this stakeholder group is significant in terms of political pressure that they wield to influence regulatory pressure on Sony.
-To fulfill corporate responsibilities in this regard, the company must satisfy these stakeholders’ interests, which include business sustainability and support for community development.
-Sony satisfies these interests through a number of ways.
-For instance, the company sponsors festivals and sports events in some areas, as part of the marketing mix of the business (Read: Sony’s Marketing Mix (4Ps) Analysis).
-Such sponsorship helps enhance community relations and facilitate community development.
-These initiatives show that Sony fulfills its corporate social responsibility based on the interests of local communities as significant stakeholders in the business.
+To fulfill corporate social responsibilities in this regard, the company must satisfy these stakeholders’ interests, which include business sustainability and support for community development.
+The business satisfies these interests, such as through the sponsorship of festivals and sports events in some areas, as part of public relations in Sony’s marketing mix (4Ps).
+Sponsorship and related development programs help enhance community relations and facilitate community improvement.
+These initiatives show that Sony fulfills its corporate social responsibility based on the interests of local communities as stakeholders in the business.

-With a corporate social responsibility strategy that spans a variety interests and needs among a number of stakeholder groups, Sony maintains focus on attaining sustainability as a central objective for corporate citizenship.
+With a corporate social responsibility strategy that spans a variety of interests and needs among a number of stakeholder groups, Sony maintains its focus on attaining sustainability as a central objective for corporate citizenship and business ethics.
 Sustainability principles are applied to enhance the business while addressing these stakeholders and their interests.
 In this regard, Sony has a satisfactory performance in corporate social responsibility.
-The company also has commendable educational efforts for the arts, culture, technology and the environment.
+Also, the company has commendable educational efforts for the arts, culture, technology, and the environment.
 However, these efforts are limited to some countries, such as the U.S.A. and Australia.
-Thus, a recommendation to improve Sony’s CSR performance is to widen the implementation and reach of such initiatives.
-For example, the company can expand the same educational programs in developing countries.
-Such efforts would enhance Sony’s corporate responsibility status, brand image, and effectiveness in satisfying stakeholders’ interests.
+Thus, a recommendation to improve Sony’s CSR and ESG performance is to widen the implementation and reach of these initiatives.
+For example, the company can expand the same educational programs to developing countries.
+This expansion can enhance Sony’s corporate responsibility status, brand image, and effectiveness in satisfying stakeholders’ interests.

 References